maheshacharya/hippo-docker-deployments/kubernetes/README.md

 --------
 Why not use Node Port or Load Balancer options to expose the service?

-The challenge here is the session affinity based on a server managed entity such as JSESSIONID or ROUTE_ID, Load Balancer do offer session affinity based on client IP, which is not good for Hippo CMS, image yourself roaming with hopping in and out of different networks, each time your network changes, you will have new IP and the app will prompt you for re-login -- annoying right?
+The challenge here is the session affinity based on a server managed entity such as JSESSIONID or ROUTE_ID, Load Balancer do offer session affinity based on client IP, which is not good for Hippo CMS, imagine yourself roaming, hopping in and out of different networks, each time your network changes, you might have new IP address and the app will prompt you for re-login -- annoying right?
 That is why we have to use the Ingress.

 ```
 apiVersion: extensions/v1beta1